0x216/monitoriaTask/README.md

 ## Getting Started

-Follow these steps to get the project up and running on your local machine
+Follow these steps to get the project up and running on your local machine.

 ### Prerequisites